mmedoo/build-react-on-push/README.md

 # Build React on Push

 This GitHub Action builds your React app on every push and publishes it to a branch named **`build`**.
-It deletes the whole files and directories of your app and leaves the content of **`build`** folder in the root directory.
+It deletes all files and directories of your app and leaves the content of **`build`** folder in the root directory.

 ## Inputs